By Magdalena Skrzypek, Impact and Communications Manager.

 MDIF’s 25 years of experience show us that press freedom is not immune to setbacks and can never be taken for granted.
 Just like Covid-19, any gains can be easily and quickly reversed, and thus need to be consistently defended.

 Our mission reflects an abiding commitment to a free press, a key democratic value with well-documented and a wide-ranging impact on multiple fronts, from corruption levels to economic prosperity.
 By design we invest in countries where press freedom is limited and under threat, be it from political interference and media capture or harassment and physical attacks on media workers.
-Since MDIF first started to provide affordable capital to independent news companies in 1996, we have worked in 44 countries scattered around the globe – from Slovakia to Lesotho and from Peru to Malaysia – investing in 128 independent media businesses of different sizes, types of activity and business models.
+Since MDIF first started to provide affordable capital to independent news companies in 1996, we have worked in 44 countries scattered around the globe – from Slovakia to Lesotho and from Peru to Malaysia – investing in well over 100 independent media businesses of different sizes, types of activity and business models.

 A vital part of our investment strategy is offering patient capital that dares to go beyond press freedom trends.
 We build long-term relationships with media businesses we invest in that last on average seven years, with some of them going back to as many as 20 years, and some of the companies returning to our portfolio after many years, as new needs arise.